Tournament (film): Plot

-The movie begins by introducing the main characters of the story, Usman Ali, Viswanathan and Balachandran playing cricket.
+Viswanathan, Usman Ali and Balachandran are 3 friends who are cricket players.
 Their coach informs the three that they are selected for APL Cochin team's final selection tournament in Bangalore.
-Excited, they celebrate and accidentally meets Aswathy Alex a freelance photographer.
+Excited, they celebrate and meets Aswathy Alex, a freelance photographer.
 Right before the trip, Balachandran is injured while riding the bike and misses his trip to Bangalore.
 Unfortunately for Viswanathan and Usman, their flight gets cancelled due to a bomb threat.
-Aswathy then motivates then to take a road trip and have fun while travelling telling them that it will relax them.
-Bobby (whom they meet at the airport) also joins them in this trip.
+Aswathy then motivates them to take a road trip and have fun while travelling, telling them that it will relax them.
+Bobby also joins them in this trip.
 The rest of the trip they have a lot of adventure.
 Usman suffers from food poisoning while eating from a Dabba and is hospitalised.
-He misses the tournament due to this.
+He also misses the tournament due to this.
 The scene cuts back to the incident where Balachandran was injured.
 Now it shows that it was Usman who pulled a thread in between the roads and caused the accident to Balachandran.
 They proceed with their journey.
 But Vishwanathan hurts his leg when the jeep losses its control.
 They decide to halt the journey for a while.
-In the meanwhile, both Aswathy and Bobby then go to investigate John Subrahmaniyam.
+In the meanwhile, both Aswathy and Bobby go to investigate John Subrahmaniyam.
 They meet a teashop owner who promises to help them investigate John.
 They enter John's house in the pretext of being his girlfriend's cousins.
 But John identifies them and warns them to stay away.
 But they engage in a fight and Bobby loses his consciousness.
 When he wakes up in the morning, he sees a dead Aswathy.
 But the tea shop owner rescues him.
 In the replay, we are shown that Aswathy is not dead.
 In another replay scene, it is shown that it was Bobby who opens the door causing Viswanathan to fall and break his leg.
 Tea shop owner asks Bobby to leave the place.
-Bobby drives away and we are revealed that the tea shop owner is actually John Subrahmaniyam.
-Now he regrets his action.
-Later Viswanathan becomes Man of the Match of the tournament.
-Bobby marries Aswathy in the presence of Viswanathan, Usman and Balachandran.
+Bobby drives away and it's revealed that the tea shop owner is actually John Subrahmaniyam and Aswathy is his sister, who planned her death so that John can be the player who is selected.
+But as they prepare to go, they are informed that the selection tournament has been cancelled.
+John, now regretting his actions and realizing that Aswathy has come to love Bobby, motivates her to tell him about her feelings.
+Soemtime later, the tournament restarts and everyone, including John, competes in it as a team, having reconciled.
+Viswanathan becomes Man of the tournament.
+In the end, Bobby marries Aswathy in the presence of Viswanathan, Usman, Balachandran and John.

 Cast

 Soundtrack

 The songs are composed by Deepak Dev, making this his first collaboration with Lal.
 The soundtrack album, which was released in December 2010, features six songs overall, with lyrics penned by Vayalar Sharath Chandra Varma.
-The song "Nila Nila" is repeated at the end of the album, with singer Karthik being credited for both songs.
+The song "Nila Nila" is repeated at the end of the album, with Karthik being credited for both songs.